-especially on compact models like TinyBERT, still faces many challenges.
-Key challenges include selecting and balancing tasks to avoid negative transfer14, designing optimal network architectures for efficient parameter sharing10, dealing with catastrophic forgetting when learning multiple tasks14, and particularly addressing the limited capacity of small models when handling the complexity of multiple data sources and learning objectives13.
+Although modern NLP models continually push the boundaries of performance, the effective application of MT-FT, especially on compact models like TinyBERT, still faces many challenges.
+Key challenges include selecting and balancing tasks to avoid negative transfer, designing optimal network architectures for efficient parameter sharing7, dealing with catastrophic forgetting when learning multiple tasks, and particularly addressing the limited capacity of small models when handling the complexity of multiple data sources and learning objectives10.
 Building on these considerations, we pose three research questions (RQ) and present main contributions to address them.

-- RQ1: How can TinyBERT be leveraged in a multi-task learning architecture to simultaneously learn these three tasks, exploiting their commonalities to improve generalization and computational efficiency? - RQ2: After initial multi-task training, to what extent can individual fine-tuning for each task improve performance compared to traditional single-task training? - RQ3: How does this approach balance performance and computational efficiency compared to larger models (like BERT-base) or other approaches in current research?
+- RQ1: How can TinyBERT be leveraged in a multi-task learning architecture to simultaneously learn these three tasks, exploiting their commonalities to improve generalization and computational efficiency? - RQ2: After initial multi-task training, to what extent can individual fine-tuning for each task improve

+- RQ3: How does this approach balance performance and computational efficiency compared to larger models (like BERTbase) or other approaches in current research?

-To answer these questions, we design a multi-task learning framework built upon TinyBERT7 to tackle multiple NLP tasks including: sentiment analysis, paraphrase detection, and semantic textual similarity.
+To answer these questions, we design a multi-task learning framework built upon TinyBERT6 to tackle multiple NLP tasks including: sentiment analysis, paraphrase detection, and semantic textual similarity.
 Our main contributions are summarized as follows:

-- First, we propose a novel multi-task learning approach, which relies on a small language model for NLP tasks, aiming to address the efficiency-performance trade-off under resource constraints. - Second, we demonstrate that leveraging shared representations through MTL followed by individual task-specific fine-tuning significantly enhances the overall performance on sentiment analysis, paraphrase detection, and semantic textual similarity tasks.

-- Third, we provide empirical evidence showing that despite its compact size, TinyBERT can achieve competitive performance with considerably lower computational cost, offering a practical alternative to larger models such as BERT-base in real-world applications.
+- First, we propose a novel multi-task learning approach, which relies on a small language model for NLP tasks, aiming to address the efficiency-performance trade-off under resource constraints. - Second, we demonstrate that leveraging shared representations through MTL followed by individual task-specific finetuning significantly enhances the overall performance on sentiment analysis, paraphrase detection, and semantic textual similarity tasks. - Third, we provide empirical evidence showing that despite its compact size, TinyBERT can achieve competitive performance with considerably lower computational cost, offering a practical alternative to larger models such as BERT-base in real-world applications.